 I glance away from the screen to find out that Lake Union and the afternoon sky above Seattle have taken on the same shade of grey – a dull metallic silver, similar to the one they use to paint inexpensive cars.
 The grey today is impenetrable even for the mighty Sun, so the water surface does not reflect the city as it does on a bright day.
 As it did yesterday.
 A reflection of a city in water is my favorite kind of image.

-Last week, during my visit to Los Angeles, I thought about cities: their geography, colors, shapes, attitude, character.
+During my last visit to Los Angeles, I thought about cities: their geography, colors, shapes, attitude, character.
 And whenever I think about cities, I reach for Invisible Cities by Italo Calvino, the book that I might have read as many times as a priest read the Bible.
 And in three languages to make sure I hadn’t misunderstood a word or overlooked an image.

 “Cities, like dreams, are made of desires and fears, even if the thread of their discourse is secret, their rules are absurd, their perspectives deceitful, and everything conceals something else,” wrote Calvino.